 Fact: No Colby student has ever been subject to disciplinary action for seeking help for a friend who is drunk.

 Not one.
 Not ever.
 Which should of course be obvious since getting help for someone in distress isn't against any rules.
-Still, rumors continue to persist that you can get in trouble for getting help for a friend.
+Still, rumors persist that you can get in trouble for getting help for a friend.
 It's not true.
 So you should never think twice about getting help for a friend who is drunk.

 Myth: Campus Security actively seeks out violations of policy.
 The administration is cracking down on all student drinking.